mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

     announcements from this room.
 In here are backdrops, cameras, lights, microphone booms and so forth.
 **68. Control Room:** The wall between this room and the studio has
     a large glass window set in it.
-From here the technicians’ control, monitor, produce and edit Orobid’s TV messages.
+From here the technicians' control, monitor, produce and edit Orobid's TV messages.
 **69. Storeroom:** Equipment not currently in use is stored here.
 The
     room is about half full and has many good hiding places.
 **70. TV Staff Stateroom:** Standard stateroom.
 A TV techpriest sleeps